Kilifi County

 The county is located north and northeast of Mombasa.
 Kilifi has fewer tourists than Mombasa County, however there is some tourism in Kikambala, Watamu, Malindi and Kilifi.
 The county is known for the Ruins of Gedi, which includes mosques and tombs dating from the 11th to the 17th century.

 Tourism

 Tourism and fishing in Kilifi County are the major economic activities due to its proximity to the Indian Ocean.
 The major tourist attractions in Kilifi County are the Ruins of Gedi, Watamu Marine National Park, the Malindi Museum, the Rabai Museum, Matungu Beach, and the Kaya forest.
 It also contains the Mnarani ruins that date back to between the 14th and 17th century.

+Kilifi was in 2025 listed by the New York Times among 'Top 52 Places to visit in 2025'.

 Economy

 The county has a strong industrial sector with the Mabati Rolling Mill and the Athi River Cement Factory contributing heavily to the region's economy in employment provision and income generation.